 Examples of Past Grant Recipients

-The case studies of 53 other VAPG recipients are also available for reference.
-At its website, USDA Rural Development provides the success stories of eight VAPG recipients and a complete list of all VAPG recipients by year.
+The case studies of 53 VAPG recipients are also available for reference.
+At its website, USDA Rural Development provides a complete VAPG information.

 Preparing an Application